electrodrago/app_qr_mlkit/README.md

 - Scan the QR code by taking picture with the camera.
 - Scan the QR code by accessing the image storage.

+## Permissions

+On Android versions prior to Android 6.0, QRMLKIT requires the following permissions:
+- Full Network Access.
+- Read and write access to external storage.
+- Camera access.

+The network access permissions are made use of for Firebase content.
+The external storage permission is used to read images for scanning.

 ## Screenshots

 [<img src="/img/home.jpg" align="left"